Frequently Asked Questions

 What can I expect each day?

 A typical Memoir Tours: Ireland Day begins with a self-prepared breakfast in your cozy cottage.
 We provide everything you need—brown bread, jam, butter, rashers, fresh eggs, porridge, fruit, tea, and coffee—to set your day off to a fine beginning.
 Before we embark on the day’s adventure, there is the opportunity to participate in a yoga class or meditation circle.
 Each day offers time for writing and reflection ~ blended with time “awakening the muse” as we walk and feel the fresh Irish breeze off the Atlantic.
-You can expect to keep writing if you’re on a roll and would prefer to stay behind.
+You can choose to keep writing if you’re on a roll and would prefer to stay behind.
 Guest authors/presenters are scheduled throughout the ten days.

 Depending on activities planned, we may lunch together in the main cottage or grab prepared picnic baskets as we head out the door.